tytydraco/yessleep/out/A_woman_entered_our_police_station_at_323am_and_begged_to_be_arrested.md

 They said they’d arrived in twenty minutes, but it may as well have been hours—or perhaps only seconds.
 But she was gone when they got there and returned power to the building.

-I was interrogated about the demise of my fellow officers, including the disappearance of Officer Patrick Harling, who is a suspect in the case—along with Tamsin, the mystery woman visible on CCTV footage before the blackout.
+I was interrogated about the demise of my fellow officers, including the disappearance of Officer Harling, who is a suspect in the case—along with Tamsin, the mystery woman visible on CCTV footage before the blackout.

 “The discrepancy between your story and the truth is curious,” said one interviewer.